-Hamilton College's Science Center is a 208,000 gsf facility that houses six academic departments—Biology, Chemistry, Psychology, Geoscience, Physics and Archeology.
-It contains approximately 100 laboratories, 70 support rooms and 11 classrooms, and is home to nearly 70 employees.
 Many occupational or environmental hazards associated with the use of dangerous chemicals, equipment or animals in a laboratory setting, are subject to regulation by the Occupational Health & Safety Administration (OSHA) and/or the Environmental Protection Agency (EPA).
-The "Chemical Hygiene Plan" is a formal, written document required by OSHA, and is intended to give the Hamilton College community the necessary guidance with regard to the management of occupational or environmental hazards in a laboratory setting.
+The “Chemical Hygiene Plan” is a formal, written document required by OSHA, and is intended to give the Hamilton College community the necessary guidance with regard to the management of occupational or environmental hazards in a laboratory setting.

-Lab Hazard Assessments & Training Forms
+Lab Hazard Assessments & Training

-Chemicals/Agents Requiring Additional Control Measures
+Chemicals Requiring Additional Control Measures

 The use of certain chemicals in a laboratory setting requires the implementation of additional administrative or technical control measures.
-Further, the procurement or possession of a class of chemicals, biologicals or toxins called "Select Agents" are restricted without specific authorization from the federal government.
+Further, the procurement or possession of a class of chemicals, biologicals or toxins called “Select Agents” are restricted without specific authorization from the federal government.
 See the Chemical Hygiene Plan for more detail on chemical types that fit in this category.
-However, the following links contain a summation of the relevant information sources that should be consulted:
+The following links contain a summation of the relevant information sources that should be consulted: